 Organizational readiness: If your IT team hasn’t managed a cloud application before, they are going to need some support in adapting tooling and processes and learning how to manage your cloud platform of choice.
 The same goes for your internal development team—especially if the app is being re-architected for the cloud.
 Apps built around PaaS offerings will present brand new architectures and design patterns that your team will need to learn.

 Look before you make the leap

 There is no one-size-fits-all approach to application migration projects.
-That’s why up-front analysis and planning are critical to your project success.
-With a thorough assessment of both business and technical concerns, you’ll gain a complete understanding of a) whether you should even migrate to the cloud, and b) what it will take to migrate or otherwise improve your application and processes needed to support it.
+That’s why an up-front cloud migration assessment and planning is critical to your project success.
+With a thorough assessment of both business and technical concerns, you’ll gain a complete understanding of a) whether you should even migrate to the cloud and b) what it will take to migrate or otherwise improve your application and processes needed to support it.
 Either way, you’ll have a plan that both technical and business stakeholders can use to align on a common definition of success, and you’ll have a strong start towards developing your project backlog.